Lebesgue spectrum of countable multiplicity for conservative flows on the torus: Introduction

-{\it How chaotic can the lowest dimensional smooth invertible dynamical systems be?} A circle diffeomorphism with irrational rotation number that preserves a smooth measure is smoothly conjugate to a rotation.
+A circle diffeomorphism with irrational rotation number that preserves a smooth measure is smoothly conjugate to a rotation.
 It is hence rigid in the sense that the iterates along a subsequence of the integers converge uniformly to identity.
 Rigidity implies the absence of mixing between any two measurable observables.
 This absence of mixing actually holds for all smooth circle diffeomorphisms with irrational rotation number since, by Denjoy theory, they are topologically conjugated to rotations.
 Circle diffeomorphisms with rational rotation number are even farther from mixing, since their non-wandering dynamics are supported on periodic points.

-The {\it lowest dimensional setting} that can be investigated after circle diffeomorphisms is that of smooth flows on surfaces preserving a smooth volume, that are often called multi-valued Hamiltonian flows to emphasize their relation with solid state physics that was pointed out by Novikov \cite{novikov}.
-The simplest setting to be examined is then that of smooth area-preserving flows without periodic orbits.
-On the two-dimensional torus, this setting is reduced to that of reparametrizations of minimal translation flows (see \cite{Co-Fo-Si} for example).